Atlogit/atlomy_chat/cline_docs/projectRoadmap.md

 - Optimize performance for large-scale text processing
 - Enhance error handling and logging across all components
 - Implement advanced caching and data management strategies
-- Develop user interface for interacting with processed texts and lexical values
+- Enhance web interface with additional features:
+  - Real-time updates
+  - Interactive visualizations
+  - Advanced search capabilities
+  - Batch processing interface
 - Explore possibilities for academic collaboration and publication

 This roadmap reflects the current state of the Ancient Medical Texts Analysis App.
-We have made significant progress in implementing core features such as the corpus management system, NLP pipeline, lexical value generation, and LLM integration.
-The next phase will focus on optimizing these systems, expanding test coverage, and preparing for the development of user-facing features like the chatbot interface.
+We have made significant progress in implementing core features such as the corpus management system, NLP pipeline, lexical value generation, LLM integration, and a modern web interface.
+The next phase will focus on optimizing these systems, expanding test coverage, and preparing for the development of additional user-facing features like the chatbot interface.